Carbohydrate Foods and Health

 [ii] Defeating Diabetes—pg.
 30

-Garth Davis, M.D. is a Houston-based bariatric surgeon.
-He was a specialist in “treating” obesity and diabetes, using radical procedures, like gastric bypass surgery.
+Garth Davis, M.D. is a Houston-based bariatric surgeon whose specialty was “treating” obesity and diabetes using procedures like gastric bypass surgery.
 He was making money hand over fist.

-Then, Davis profoundly reversed his understanding of how best to treat obesity and diabetes and he changed his medical practice.
-After years of surgery, he was seeing the same people every bit as sick as they were before, some far worse.
-His surgery hadn’t actually treated the disease, one of maladaptive human behavior and lifestyle!
+Then, Davis profoundly reversed his understanding of how best to treat obesity and he changed his medical practice.
+He was seeing the same people back at his clinic, every bit as sick as they were before, some far worse.
+Gastric bypass surgery hadn’t actually treated the disease, one of maladaptive human behavior and lifestyle!.

-ON THE RIGHT–Dr. Davis beautifully explains the public’s misunderstanding of the causes of insulin resistance, diabetes and obesity.
-This has everything to do with elevated blood-sugar, triglycerides and the liver fat Dr. Robert Lustig describes as “the baddest guy in medicine.”
+AT RIGHT–Dr. Davis beautifully explains the public’s misunderstanding of the causes of insulin resistance, diabetes and obesity.
+They have everything to do with chronically elevated blood-sugar, elevated triglycerides, and fat in the liver — the fat Dr. Robert Lustig describes as “the baddest guy in medicine.”

 “So, we see that, popular belief to the contrary, the high blood sugars that define diabetes are not, in fact, the cause of diabetes.
 Rather, those high blood sugars are an after effect, a symptom… .